How to Prevent Preterm Birth: 4 Tips All Moms Should Know

 For example, preeclampsia, a pregnancy complication characterized by high blood pressure and organ damage, may necessitate preterm birth [1].

-In 2019, the total rate of preterm birth in the US was 10.23% [2].
+In 2019, the total rate of preterm births in the US was 10.23% [2].
 This rate varies by race, being the highest for Black women (14.39%) and the lowest for Asian women (8.72%).

 What causes a preterm birth?

-Most preterm births occur spontaneously.
+To understand how to prevent preterm birth, it’s important to recognize that most preterm births occur spontaneously.
 The exact cause is often unclear [3], but there are some things that may increase your risk of going into labor before your due date.
 Risk factors for preterm birth include:

 • Carrying twins, triplets, or other multiples